modulators and their lighting regulations.

 Thus, a headlight with a short burst of light, will be more visible to others, than one running continuously yet of considerably higher power.

-This is NOT the only strange effect of light on us (besides resetting our Circadian clocks, etc.).
+This is NOT the only strange effect of light on humans (besides resetting our Circadian clocks, particularly BLUE light, etc.).

-If the light is in continuous pulses and within a certain narrow range of pulse RATES, it will 'attract' even more attention from the human brain.
+If the light is in continuous pulses of a certain width (time) and within a certain narrow range of pulse RATES, it will 'attract' even more attention from the human brain.
 Some ascribe this sensitivity to such as the brain's alpha rhythms....but this is only one explanation of several.

 The way the Federal Law